-- identify and define the population(s) of eligible participants intended to be served through the grant, including why this population was selected; - identify and define historically-marginalized individuals or communities, in alignment with the equity Core Principle of the WORC Initiative, to be prioritized for participation in grant activities and outcomes, describe why these individuals or communities were chosen as a focus of the project, and demonstrate how serving this population will address inequalities or other barriers resulting from historic marginalization or exclusion; - describe the planned approaches to successfully recruiting individuals from these populations to enroll in grant activities; and - identify the specific inequalities and barriers these populations face and how serving this population through a WORC-supported project will enable them to achieve positive outcomes.
+- Identify and define the population(s) of eligible participants intended to be served through the grant, including why this population was selected.
+Applicants may review Biden-Harris Administration's Executive Order on Advancing Racial Equity and Support for Underserved Communities through the Federal Government for guidance in developing this definition.
+(2 points) - Identify and define historically marginalized individuals or communities, in alignment with the Focus Area 2 of the WORC Initiative, to be prioritized for participation in grant activities and outcomes, describe why these individuals or communities were chosen as a focus of the project, and demonstrate how serving this population will address inequalities or other barriers resulting from historic marginalization or exclusion.
+(2 points) - Describe the planned approaches for recruiting and enrolling project participants from historically marginalized groups or communities.
+(2 points)